pushkin-consortium/pushkin/docs/source/quickstart/simpleExperiment.rst

 Summary of tutorial content
 ================

-Pushkin's modularity means that, in principle, you could porbably use any javascript-based experiment engine to write your expeirments.
+Pushkin's modularity means that, in principle, you could probably use any javascript-based experiment engine to write your expeirments.
 However, we highly recommend using `jsPsych <https://www.jspsych.org>`_.
 Pushkin has only been extensively tested with jsPsych, and all the documentation currently assumes you are using jsPsych.

-jsPsych provides a `tutorial <https://www.jspsych.org/tutorials/rt-task/>`_ for putting together a simple lexical decision experiment.
+The tutorial below starts with a simple lexical decision task written in vanilla jsPsych.
 The tutorial below explains how to modify this code to run on Pushkin.

+If you are not familiar with jsPsych, please consult the `documentation <https://www.jspsych.org>`_ first.
+We recommend you also walk through some of the tutorials.

 Initial code
 ---------------

-If you are not familiar with jsPsych, please consult the `documentation <https://www.jspsych.org>`_ first.
-We recommend you also walk through some of the tutorials.

 Below, we will adapt a simple lexical decision experiment.
-The original code can be found `here <https://github.com/jodeleeuw/bigcog-lexical-decision/>`.
+The original code can be found `here <https://github.com/jodeleeuw/bigcog-lexical-decision/>`_.
 This repository consists of the base jsPsych installation and a single HTML file:

 .. code-block:: javascript